 - Let simmer approx. 8-10 minutes or until your vegetables are cooked, but still firm.

-- Since the chicken is already fully cooked you can reduce the cooking time in Step 10 of the Broth Instructions to whatever works for you!
+- Time Saver: Since the chicken is already fully cooked you can reduce the cooking time in Step 10 of the Broth Instructions to whatever works for you!

-- Suggestion: you could add bone broth in Step 7 of Broth Instructions to make it extra gut-healing!
+- Bone Broth: you could add bone broth in Step 7 of Broth Instructions to make it extra gut-healing!